SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 - exec: sudo bash /var/www/html/start_craft_queue.sh

-If you looked at the contents above closely, you’ll see that it adds an alias called ll to the .bashrc file.
-Having the ll alias is handy in day-to-day use, but initially, I had it there as a simple way to see if my post-start hooks were working.
-I’ve left it in this example so that you have an easy way to test if this is working for you too.
-You can ddev ssh into the web container and type ll.
-If you see files listed, you know that your hooks are working.
+Looking at the contents above, you'll see that it adds an alias called ll to the .bashrc file.
+Having the ll alias is handy in day-to-day use, but initially, I had it there as a simple way to test if my post-start hooks were working.
+I've left it in this example so you can quickly check if it also works for you.
+You can use ddev ssh to go into the web container and type ll.
+If you see the files listed, you know your hooks are working.

-Craft does not like you to run the craft command as the root user, but we need to here.
-Update the .env in your project to allow the sudo command to tell Craft not to warn you about the sudo command.
+There is a problem when using sudo, though.
+Craft does not want you to run the craft command as the root user, but we need to here.
+Update the .env file in your project to tell Craft not to warn you about the sudo command usage.
 (Neglecting to set this environmental variable is the only time I see output in the ddev-craft-queue.log log file.)

 CRAFT_ALLOW_SUPERUSER=true